ImageMagick/Usage-Markdown/basics/index.md

 The reason is that only the last image is used to define the artifact.

-Actually what realy happens is that "`-set`" is applied to every image in the current image list, even though it is generating a globel artifact.
+Actually what really happens is that "`-set`" is applied to every image in the current image list, even though it is generating a globel artifact.
 As such each image will assign its own properties into the global artifact, replacing the previously assigned values.
 When finished, only the last image will have 'defined' the artifact.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > At this time the 'FX escape' has no way of reading properties or artifacts.
 And as such you current can not do arithmetic on such values.